Ramona Elena Verman

 Ramona Elena Verman (born 3 March 2004) is a Romanian long jumper.
 She has won two national championships outdoors and two indoors.

-Career
+Biography

 She won her first senior Romanian Indoor Championships in February 2022 in the pentathlon, in Bucharest.
-A member of CSM Bacāu, she competed for Romania at the 2022 World Athletics U20 Championships, where she finished in twelfth place in Cali, Colombia in the long jump, at the age of 18 years-old.
+A member of CSM Bacāu, she competed in long jump at the 2022 World Athletics U20 Championships in Cali, where she finished in twelfth place.